stdlib-js/stdlib/docs/style-guides/javascript/README.md

 <!-- <rule> -->

-### Rule: Reassign input arguments when using arguments variable
+### Rule: Reassign input arguments when using the arguments variable

 ##### Reason